About Maclaurin Chaplaincy

 Chaplaincy team and ministry

-Some chaplains work especially with international students, offering connection and support with events at the chapel, as well as in other parts of Campus Life.
-T
+The Maclaurin Chaplaincy comprises of chaplains from Christian (Protestant and Roman Catholic) and Muslim faith backgrounds, and partners with members of other faiths.
+Some chaplains work especially with international students, offering connection and support with events at the Chapel and Hall, as well as in other parts of Campus Life.

 The relation of Science and Christianity is explored through discussion groups, lectures, and events in partnership with NZ Christians in Science.